 CovidTrackerCT was built and is maintained by members of the Grubaugh Lab at the Yale School of Public Health, New Haven, CT.
-We started this website in order to communicate the results about SARS-COV-2 spread in a clear, up-to-date way to the people for whom they matter most; residents of Connecticut (anyone is allowed to read our reports though!).
-Our latest results can be found in weekly reports released in this COVIDTracker website.
+We started this website in order to share our weekly reports on SARS-CoV-2 genomic epidemiology and communicate the results of our research in a clear, up-to-date way to the people for whom they matter most; residents of Connecticut.
+The site has now expanded to case surveillance and adapted to report information on emerging variants.

 The Yale SARS-CoV-2 Genomic Surveillance Initiative